 Imagine what would happen if a trucker suffered a medical emergency while driving a large truck.
 The trucker could lose control of the vehicle and cause a catastrophic truck collision that hurts or kills not only the trucker but also other motorists and passengers who are close by.

 In order to prevent this kind of crash, the United States Department of Transportation requires that commercial drivers have a physical examination by a licensed medical examiner at least as often as every two years, but potentially more frequently at the discretion of the medical examiner.

-What Is the Medical Examiner Looking For?
+What Is the Medical Examiner Looking For After A Truck Accident?

 There are specific medical conditions that the doctor or other medical examiner is looking for and the examiner must report on before a commercial driver is cleared for work.
 Specifically, the medical examiner may be concerned about the conditions that the trucker must self-report on the health history part of the medical examination report.
 These conditions include:

 - Head or brain injuries or illnesses.

 - Heart problems including heart disease, heart attacks, bypass, pacemaker, stents, and other implantable devices.